axelzwaans/home-runner/README.md

 # Bugs

-There were a few bugs came accross while making this project:
+There were a few bugs came across while making this project:

 - Initially, I had issues with data validation.
 To fix this, I looped the questions to prompt the user to enter data in a valid format by wrapping my 'if' statement in a 'while' loop.
 - When importing strings from the 'constants' module, I kept getting the error message 'IndexError: Replacement index 1 out of range for positional args tuple', and the 'player' variable was not getting passed to the string.
 I solved this by using the format() method, and numbering the index of the placeholder.